In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

-So I came up with a challenge instead.
+When I was ready for my first launch, I came up with a challenge that incorporated video training.
 As you have probably heard me say a million times: success only comes with implementation.

 Since I was selling Canva templates, I wanted people to use them so they can discover the true awesome-ness that *is* done-for-you, professionally designed templates.
 I knew once people got a little sample, they would see the benefits for themselves.

 They would discover how much of a time saver they could be, they would see the difference between their current graphics and the ones they could create with my templates.

 But I wanted people to learn too.